Ko Mākou Moʻolelo

 Lead Clinician

 Junior Specialist, Department of Native Hawaiian Health, John A. Burns School of Medicine, University of Hawai’i at Mãnoa.
 Mahealani was born in Islip, New York raised on both the East Coast and in O’ahu until finally settling in O’ahu in 2002.
 She is a graduate of Kalani High School, and has her undergraduate and graduate degrees from Hawai’i Pacific University in Social Work.
-She is currently a Licensed Master Social Worker and is 2 years into completing her Licensed Clinical Social Worker State Certification.
-Ethnically, she identifies as Samoan and Swedish and finds comfort and inspiration in learning about Hawai’i where she calls home.
+She is a Licensed Clinical Social Worker.
+Ethnically, she identifies as Samoan, Hawaiian, Maori, French Canadian and Swedish and finds comfort and inspiration in learning about Hawai’i where she calls home.
 She feels there is a connection and appreciation for all Pacific Island culture especially here in Hawai’i.
 She has a passion for helping people and perpetuating cultural practice and land conservation.
 She has worked in the medical social work field for 14 years in different settings.
 Now her focus is on assisting Native Hawaiian and Pacific Islander students navigate through some of their first independent, exciting, and trying times of their lives.
 She enjoys spending time with her family and gardening.

 Jillian Freitas, PsyD